Princes of the Apocalypse

 Princes of the Apocalypse is an adventure module for the 5th edition of the Dungeons & Dragons fantasy role-playing game.

 Summary

-Across the North of Faerûn, four different elemental cults have caused natural disasters by utilizing devastation orbs.
+Across the North of Faerûn, four different elemental cults have caused natural disasters by utilizing items called devastation orbs.
 Secretly, the cults have come together to unleash an unknown catastrophic force.
 These cults are devoted to the Princes of Elemental Evil and serve the Elder Elemental Eye.
 Each cult is led by a prophet: